newsquid/newsquidtest/README.md

 Before you start, you will need to be able to compile and run Go code on your machine (Don't worry.
 It's straight forward, and we've included make files).
 Information regarding Go can be found at [the go website](golang.org).

+If you have questions regarding the descriptions (not the assignments themselves), you may direct them at <mailto:dev+applicant@newsquid.com>.

 Good luck, have fun.
 //The Newsquid Dev Team